 This was a difficult time in my life...I knew I needed to follow my own path, but felt pressure from all around me to stay the same.

 Reconnecting to What is Most Important

 As I continued my journey with Talon I realized I was far from alone in the mistakes I had made.
 Being unaware of a horse’s stress and pain (or worse, ignoring a horse’s stress or pain) along with a lack of understanding on how to identify and address the root cause is an epidemic problem in the horse world.
 I also realized my efforts and the pressure I felt to build my reputation as horse trainer had caused me to drift from the reason I got into horses in the first place...my love for the horses.
-With these realizations my goal shifted from proving myself as a trainer in competition to creating positive change in the horse-world through helping other heart-centered horse people learn to listen to their horses.
-I now help students learn to interpret what their horses are communicating and provide tools to identify and address the root cause of any physical or mental issues.
-Through this work students connect with their horses from their hearts resulting in harmonious, trust-based partnerships.
+With these realizations my goal shifted from proving myself as a trainer in competition to creating positive change in the horse-world by sharing all I have learned along my own horsemanship journey.

 Heart Horsemanship is an integration of my lifetime of study, art, and life.